Hello, and welcome to the Master of Arts in Sustainability and Transformation (MAST)!

 Think like a forest

-We have had the privilege of working with ecologist and environmental photographer Alison Pouliot in creating our webpage.
-Her stunning images of forests and fungi remind us that nature itself can often serve as an inspiration for our own behavior.
+We have had the privilege, over the years, of working with ecologist and environmental photographer Alison Pouliot.
+Her stunning images of forests and fungi used in this website remind us that nature itself often serves as an inspiration for our own behavior.

 Your academic journey with MAST